The Haunting of Gallagher Hotel- Chapter One

 She sighed and shook her head.
 “No.” She looked him in the eye.
 “But I’ve never begged for anything before, and I won’t start now.
 Those people deserved what they got, and if I had another chance, I’d do it again.
 No one stands in my way.
 Not you, not these people, and not the bastards who blew up.”
 She scoffed.
 “In fact, if I had the chance, I’d do the same to all you ungrateful imbeciles.”
 She glared at the faces of her persecutors.
 Faces that used to trust her before.
 Faces that she strived to keep happy.
 Faces that could burn in hell alongside the others.
 “I always win, and when you all go to sleep tonight, I want my words to sit deep in your conscience.
 I don’t beg.”
 She narrowed her eyes.
 “I take,” she growled.

-Deputy nodded, disdain across his face.
+Deputy Hill nodded, disdain across his face.
 It tickled Trudy’s heart to see him disappointed.
 He might take her life, but he’d never hear her apologize.
 He didn’t deserve it, and neither did they.

 “Burn in hell,” he said.